user2311717757/nlp_doctor/README.md

 modeling_gpt2.py: transformers/src/transformers/models/gpt2/modeling_gpt2.py

-Then,the text-classification folder(transformers/examples/pytorch/text-classification) in the transformer needs to be removed.
+Then, the text-classification folder(transformers/examples/pytorch/text-classification) in the transformer needs to be removed.
 For example, mv text-classification text-classification.bak.
-Next recreate a new text-classification folder and put in the remaining files we provide
+Next recreate a new text-classification folder and put in the remaining files we provide.

 ## How to train target model

-Could use bert_base.sh,roberta_base.sh and gpt2_medium.sh to train target model
+You can use bert_base.sh,roberta_base.sh and gpt2_medium.sh to train target model.

 ```
 ***model_name_or_path** : path of the target model.